PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 You plan to preserve your automobile

-for many years and want to maintain resale fee.
+for many years and want to maintain its resale fee.

 Choose Ceramic Coating if: